 \section{Scalable sample moment tensor decomposition}

 The main interest in this work is the decomposition of the sample moment tensor $\tMs \in \S^d(\Real^n)$ \eqref{eqn: sample moment}.
-We design scalable algorithms for the symmetric Tucker decomposition \eqref{eqn: sym Tucker} as well as the HOEVD approximation \eqref{eqn: hoevd} of $\tMs$.
+We design scalable algorithms for the symmetric Tucker decomposition \eqref{eqn: sym Tucker}, and the HOEVD approximation \eqref{eqn: hoevd}, of $\tMs$.
 An average of symmetric outer products, the sample moment structure \eqref{eqn: sample moment} is the key to the scalability of the decomposition computation.
-Tensor operations with outer products can be reduced to computations only involving their factor vectors.
-Specifically we use the following identities: for vectors $\vx,\vy \in \Real^n, \vz \in \Real^m$ and a matrix $\mY \in \Real^{n \times m},$ it holds
+Tensor operations with outer products can be reduced to much cheaper computations involving only their factor vectors.
+Specifically we use the following identities: for vectors $\vx,\vy \in \Real^n, \vz \in \Real^m$ and a matrix $\mY \in \Real^{n \times m},$ it holds \cite{H14}